rcuanico/SMARTdenovo-assessment-pipeline/README.md

 /path/to/SMARTAsses.py <config>
 ```
 The configuration file is where all unique and variable parameters are placed.
-Sample configuration file is included for reference.
+Sample configuration file is included as reference.
-Comments start with a hash (#)
+_Whole line comments_ start with a hash (#) and are ignored in parsing.
 ```
 # UNIQUE VALUE ========
 prefix = my_assembly